 A cancer diagnosis changes the lives of the person with cancer and those around them.
 Offering support can make a huge difference.

 A cancer diagnosis brings with it a multitude of emotions that can paralyze the person with cancer and greatly affect those closest to them.
 The immediate family is often affected by a wave of sadness, uncertainty and helplessness.
 The impact can also be felt by friends and colleagues.
-The extended family and friends play a significant role in supporting the person with cancer.
+The extended family and friends play a significant role in supporting the affected person.

 Emotional support can take many forms: